jssffl/food/README.md

 ### Interactive effect
 - turn bgColor of the nav-link darker when hovering on the nav-link
 - widen the input-box when focus on the input-box
-- flip the receipt card to see receipt details(ingredient and step) when hovering on the receipt card
+- flip the recipe card to see recipe details(ingredient and step) when hovering on the recipe card
 - text show up from bottom to top with blur and smaller background when hovering on the topic card
 - show ingredient discussion paragraph after click the plus icon

 ### RWD
-destop
+desktop
-- set 1rem font-size to 10px for destop device
+- set 1rem font-size to 10px for desktop device
 - set cards horizontally
-- the effect of fliping receipt card
+- the effect of flipping recipe card

 phone & tab
 - set 1rem font-size to 8px/9px for phone/tab device